Graflinger/dog_breed/README.md

 - Notebook (Preparation of the CNN used to classify dog breeds)
 - App (Hosting a Flask App to use the trained model on user given images)

+### Project Definition
+Thise project aims to be able to recognize dog breeds in images using deep learning.
+Additionally, it should be detected if there is a human face instead of a dog or neither in the image For this purpose, a CNN defined in a Jupyter notebook is used.
+This CNN is then hosted via a web app and can be populated with images to classify the images.
+If a dog is detected, its breed will be classified.
+If a human face is detected, the most similar dog breed to this dog is returned.

+### Problem statement
+We are given a collection of images containing a dog and the belonging label containing the dog's breed.

 ## Installation